DeclanChidlow/vale.rocks/src/posts/my-code-formatting-guidelines.md

 Prettier: [`useTabs: true`](https://prettier.io/docs/options.html#tabs)

+## Naming Style

+HTML elements and attributes should be lowercase, not uppercase.
+It isn't 1995 any more.
+IDs and classes should both be in kebab-case.
+I'm not a huge fan of the naming style provided by the [BEM CSS methodology](https://getbem.com) or other similar projects.

+JavaScript variables and functions should be camelCase, immutable constants should be UPPER_SNAKE_CASE, classes and constructors should be PascalCase, and events/callbacks should be camelCase unless referencing HTML/CSS using kebab-case.

 ## Always Add Semicolons

 When writing JavaScript, every line that can end with a semicolon should end with a semicolon.
+When JavaScript is being parsed, [automatic semicolon insertion (ASI)](https://web.dev/learn/javascript/appendix#ASI) is used by interpreters to correct missing semicolons.
+This is error correction, not JavaScript being flexible.

-JavaScript engines add them anyway, and it's ideal to see exactly what code will be executed.
+Semicolons should always be included, as it is ideal to see exactly what code will be executed.

 Prettier: [`semi: true`](https://prettier.io/docs/options.html#semicolons)